 - Complete the Contact Stage Disclosures, (which means they must clarify which services they are qualified to provide, confirm their relationship with Absa Group Limited and define the service they are able to provide to you based on your specific needs)

 - Give you the information you need to make informed decisions

 - Disclose commission and administration charges upfront

 - Make sure you understand all the terms and conditions of your investment

 - Provide you with all the documents within 30 working days

-- You can choose just how we engage with you - be it face to face or telephonic.
+- You can choose just how we engage with you — be it face-to-face or telephonically

 Absa Rewards is an innovative programme that rewards you for banking with Absa.
 It does so by literally putting cash in your pocket.
 It also gives you access to savings, discounts, special member benefits and great offers.

 Absa Rewards tier formula